 Loughton School is in a fairly affluent area and historically our pupil premium numbers have always been slightly below the national average.
 However, the number of identified children on the pupil premium register has been steadily increasing since the onset of the pandemic.
 Pre-pandemic, as of July 2019, we had 66 children on our pupil premium register.
-On the census date in January 2022, this is now 95 children, making up 20% of children in our school.
-Most recent figures in Spring 2023 shows we now have 86 children on our pupil premium register.
+On the census date in October 2023, this is now 95 children, making up 20.2% of children in our school.